57Esther/Climate-Change/README.md

   - ### Mobile Phone.
     - The website was responsive on various mobile phones, the home page was well responsive and all features came out great and easy to access, the gallery page took few minutes to load images and the sign-up page  didnt allign and fit to content. had a bit of issues with the images and sign up page, i inspected using dev tools and fix the issues by reducing the size of images and removing some css styling on the sign-up page.

+  - ### Google Chrome

+  - ### Opera Mini

+  - ### Firefox

   - ### Conducted user testing with friends and family members.
-      Users enjoyed the sites visuals however later found out that the visuals were taking too much space and were too large.
+      - Users enjoyed the sites visuals however later found out that the visuals were taking too much space and were too large.
 This resulted into compressing the image files which led to the decrease in some image quality.

    - ### Testing User Stories from User Experience (UX) Section